codepath/android_guides/Using-Context.md

      }
 ```

 If you instantiate the ArrayAdapter however with the application context, you are likely to notice that the themes/styles are not being applied.
+For this reason, make sure you are passing in the Activity context in these cases.

 ### Avoiding memory leaks